over64/abra_lang/README.md

 ### ABRA lang:
 Research platform for design language with new memory management and modularity concepts
 #### Build compiler
-  For build compiler you just need JDK8 and SBT
+  For build compiler you just need JDK8 and SBT.
+LLVM 3.8 and GCC also must be available in PATH
   ```bash
     sbt> assembly
   ```